SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Experiment

 \ul{4.
-Interestingly, the provision of in-context examples does not result in improved performance for the majority of models.} This observation is somewhat expected for decoder-only LLMs as they have not been reported to possess in-context learning capabilities.
+Interestingly, the provision of in-context examples does not result in improved performance for the majority of models.} This observation is somewhat expected for open source LLMs as they have not been reported to possess in-context learning capabilities.
 Nonetheless, it is surprising to find that even with chain-of-thought prompting, in-context demonstrations do not yield positive effects for InstructGPT and GPT-4.
 Our error analysis on the PoT offers some insight into this phenomenon and will be discussed in the next section.

 \ul{5.
-API-based LLMs perform better than decoder-only LLMs}, with GPT-4 achieving 78.22 macro-$F_1$ for the 2-class setting and 64.80 for the 3-class setting.
-This observation aligns with the assertion in GPT-4 technical report~\cite{DBLP:journals/corr/abs-2303-08774} that GPT-4 has a strong ability to perform complex reasoning.
-And we show that this ability can generalize to reason over tabular data as well.
+Closed source LLMs perform better than open source LLMs}, with GPT-4 achieving 78.22 macro-$F_1$ for the 2-class setting and 64.80 for the 3-class setting.
+This aligns with the assertion that GPT-4 has a strong ability to perform complex reasoning~\cite{DBLP:journals/corr/abs-2303-08774} and we show that this ability can generalize to tabular data as well.
 However, the black-box nature of OpenAI models restricts our further analysis of its behavior.